explodinglabs/jsonrpcclient/README.rst

 Alternate usage
 ---------------

-There's another way to call a remote procedure:
+If you prefer, there's another way to call a remote procedure:

 .. sourcecode:: python